Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Known bugs and issues

 • With some devices (many Samsung devices) you can't move the aim while shooting.
-I'm having difficulties to fix this problem, if you are a modder and want to help fix this bug check out the [Bitbucket issue tracker of the mod](https://bitbucket.org/Desno365/desnoguns-mod/issues).<br>
+I'm having difficulties to fix this problem, if you are a modder and you want to help fixing this bug check out the [Bitbucket issue tracker of the mod](https://bitbucket.org/Desno365/desnoguns-mod/issues).<br>
 • If you shoot multiple arrows to a mob, sometimes, they bounce back to you and damage you.
 I made a workaround for this, you can enable it in the settings of the mod.<br><br>
 • If you find a bug report it in the [minecraft-forum.net thread][thread].